 {\fnsymbol{footnote}} A (point) robot\footnote[2]{ Of course, the idea of a point robot is an idealization.
 The difficulties confronted by a physical robot will only be greater.
 Dealing with larger robots is related to the issue of dealing with families of problems that need not form fibrations, and will not be addressed in this paper.} moving around a convex room has a simple task.
 It can go from any point to any other along the straight line connecting them.
 If there is a single obstacle then any algorithm must fork - the one described would require a decision about whether to go around the obstacle to the left or the right.
 It turns out that two obstacles are harder than one, but then it gets no harder.

-Similarly, the complexity of motion in a graph can only have three values - trivial for a tree, complexity $1$ for a graph with a single cycle, but only getting bigger one more time when the number of cycles is larger than $1$.
+Similarly, the complexity of motion in a graph can only have three values - trivial for a tree, complexity $1$ for a graph with a single cycle, but only increasing by one for any graph with more than $1$ cycle.
 The reason for this is that any connected graph can be described as a union of two trees, so if there is a specific graph that needs to be navigated, one can make use of such a decomposition.
 (A similar statement can be made regarding the part of a room that is complementary to any union of a finite number of convex subsets.)

 Here we shall see that if the robot each day needs to move around the room where the obstacles have also been moved around, the complexity of the problem to be solved indeed grows.
 More generally, our main result provides a solution to the analogous problem for an arbitrary finite number of robots that are centrally controlled.
 The predecessor paper \cite{CFW} studies the three-dimensional version of this problem, for example, for submarines navigating a mined part of the ocean.
 Interestingly, the mathematics is somewhat more difficult in this two-dimensional situation than the three-dimensional case.